 All families, regardless of income or location, should have access to quality child care, and The Children’s Cabinet is dedicated to helping support this.

 Parents can find licensed child care in your area by visiting our Search for Licensed Child Care page and to ensure you are choosing a qualified child care provider.
 In it, you can select a location, price point, and educational needs.

 Child care is one of the biggest monthly expenses families will face.
 Child care rates vary by age, provider type, and county.
 Click here for average child care rates in Nevada.
-The Children’s Cabinet is positioned to offer financial assistance options to families in need:

 If you are a parent, you may be eligible to receive support from The Children’s Cabinet to help pay for your child’s care.
 The Subsidy Program is a financial assistance program for adults working or seeking employment.
 Parents can APPLY ONLINE or print out and complete the application by clicking the buttons above.